loiclabache/HAMOTA_brainAtlas/README.md

 [SENSAAS](https://github.com/loiclabache/SENSAAS_brainAtlas) and
-[WMCA](https://github.com/loiclabache/WMCA_brainAtlas) atlases that are atlases that have bee proposed to the community on the networks dedicated to sentence and word-list processing, the 13 regions that have been selected and described in the present work are available as an atlas.
+[WMCA](https://github.com/loiclabache/WMCA_brainAtlas) atlases that are atlases that have bee proposed to the community on the networks dedicated to sentence and word-list processing, the 13 hands regions that have been selected and described in the present work are available as an atlas.

 **HAMOTA, HAnd MOtor Area atlas, is a brain atlas aimed to investigate the anatomo-functional support of *handedness* (manual preference).**